Program: RESESS Boulder

 Academic Affiliation: Public Policy and Biology

-Keneni Godana is a rising junior finishing her bachelor’s degree at the University of Illinois at Chicago.
-She is currently majoring in Earth and Environmental Sciences with a minor in Public Policy and Biology.
-Her interests include the intersection of diversity and geoscience, fieldwork, and plate tectonics.
-During RESESS, she worked on monazite data from the Hellroaring Creek Zone using chemical dating to pinpoint metamorphic and deformation events in the area.
-Growing up in a family that stressed sustainability and a love for nature, the environment has always been and continues to be her main passion.
+Keneni Godana (any and all) recently completed their bachelor’s degree in May 2022 at the University of Illinois at Chicago in Earth and Environmental Sciences with minors in Public Policy and Biology.
+They will be continuing their education at the University of California, Santa Barbara for their Ph.D. studying structural seismology and tectonophysics.
+Their interests include the intersection of diversity and geoscience, divergent plate boundaries, and applications of geophysics for modern problems.
+During RESESS, they worked on analyzing seismic data to better constrain mantle composition and temperature and failed rift zones in the US.
+Growing up in a family that stressed sustainability and a love for nature, preserving our environment, and appreciating earth processes has always been and continues to be their main passion.

 Using monazite geochronology to constrain timing of deformation within the Hell Roaring Creek Shear Zone, SW Montana